-- To Analyze RF and microwave networks containing passive distributed components. - To introduce various passive microwave components and measurement of various parameters. - To study about the various microwave devices, their principle of operation. - To study about planar transmission lines and microwave integrated circuits.
+- To analyze RF and microwave networks containing passive distributed components. - To introduce various passive microwave components and to study their characteristics. - To make measurement of various high frequency parameters. - To study about the various microwave devices and their principle of operation - To study about planar transmission lines and microwave integrated circuits.